 - Is your third ear listening?
 It’s not going to listen 100% of the time.
 Even with my years of training and experience, sometimes my heart hardens to protect itself, and I have to remind myself to hear what isn’t being said.
 I have to consciously recognize when I am not being my most loving self, step back from a situation, and look for the opportunities in situations.
 Sometimes, I have to take action toward reconciliation, even when I could be deemed “right”.
 Again, it takes deliberate practice, especially when I am being triggered by past hurts that haven’t completely healed.
 Yet, the more I practice, the more powerful I feel in resolving whatever life sends my way.
 Counterintuitively, it is when I open my heart and become vulnerable that magical solutions appear.

 In the comments below, share which of the Seven Choices you struggle most to make.
 I’ll be happy to give you some tips.
-If you would like some one-on-one coaching, contact Tyler to schedule a call.
+If you would like some one-on-one coaching, email me to schedule a call.